Praetorian prefecture of Illyricum

-The praetorian prefecture of Illyricum (praefectura praetorio per Illyricum; ὑπαρχία τῶν πραιτωρίων τοῦ Ἰλλυρικοῦ, also termed the prefecture of Illyricum) was one of four praetorian prefectures into which the Late Roman Empire was divided.
+The praetorian prefecture of Illyricum (praefectura praetorio per Illyricum; ἐπαρχότης/ὑπαρχία [τῶν πραιτωρίων] τοῦ Ἰλλυρικοῦ, also termed simply the prefecture of Illyricum) was one of four praetorian prefectures into which the Late Roman Empire was divided.

-The administrative center of the prefecture was Sirmium from 375 to 379, then Thessalonica.
-The prefecture took its name from the older province of Illyricum, which in turn was named after ancient Illyria.
-In its greatest expanse it encompassed Pannonia, Noricum, Crete, and most of the Balkan peninsula except for Thrace.
+The administrative centre of the prefecture was Sirmium (375–379), and, after 379, Thessalonica.
+It took its name from the older province of Illyricum, which in turn was named after ancient Illyria, and in its greatest expanse encompassed Pannonia, Noricum, Crete, and most of the Balkan peninsula except for Thrace.

 Administrative history

-Unlike the other three classical prefectures listed in the Notitia Dignitatum—Gaul, the Italy–Africa and the East—the fourth-century history of Illyricum as a prefecture involved abolition, re-establishment, and repeated division.
-Later writers created the impression that Constantine I established territorial prefectures early in the fourth century, but contemporary practice kept the praetorian prefect as the emperor's chief of staff, and only by the mid-fourth century did the prefectures become enduring territorial units.
+Unlike the other three "classical" prefectures that are mentioned in the Notitia Dignitatum (Gaul, the Italy-Africa and the East), the early administrative history of Illyricum as a prefecture during the 4th century involved its abolition, re-establishment and division several times.

-Initially the territories later grouped as Illyricum belonged to the Prefecture of Italy, Illyricum and Africa.
-The Illyrian dioceses were set apart as a praetorian prefecture in their own right during the struggles among Constantine's sons after his death in 337.
-The dioceses of Macedonia, Dacia, and Pannonia were probably first grouped together in 347 by Constans, when they were detached from the Italian prefecture.
-Some scholars prefer an earlier stage in 343, when Constans appointed a separate prefect for Italy, which implies a corresponding rebalancing in the Danubian and Balkan provinces.
+Initially the territories comprising the later praetorian prefecture of Illyricum belonged to the Prefecture of Italy, Illyricum and Africa.
+It was as established as a praetorian prefecture in its own right during the dynastic struggles between the sons of Constantine the Great which followed his death in 337.
+It seems that the three dioceses of Macedonia, Dacia and Pannonia were first grouped together in a separate praetorian prefecture in 347 by Constans by removing them from the praetorian prefecture of Italy, Africa and Illyricum (which then became the praetorian prefecture of Italy and Africa) or that this praetorian prefecture was formed in 343 when Constans appointed a prefect for Italy.

-The prefecture existed until 361, when Julian abolished it.
-It was revived under Gratian between 375 and 379.
-In 379 the Diocese of Pannonia, often called Illyricum occidentale or Western Illyricum, was reassigned to the Italian sphere as the Diocese of Illyricum, while Macedonia and Dacia, the so-called Illyricum orientale, were ruled directly by Theodosius I from Thessalonica for a short period.
-During 384–395 the two eastern dioceses were once more attached to the Italian prefecture, except for 388–391, when they again formed a separate Illyrian prefecture.
+It remained in existence until 361, when it was abolished by emperor Julian, and then revived under Gratian between 375 and 379.
+In that year the Diocese of Pannonia (Illyricum occidentale, "Western Illyricum") was again added to Italy as the "Diocese of Illyricum", while Macedonia and Dacia (Illyricum orientale, "Eastern Illyricum") were briefly ruled directly by Theodosius I from Thessalonica.
+During the years 384–395 they were again incorporated in the Italian prefecture, except a short period in 388–391, when the two dioceses formed a separate prefecture.